 A similar approach was taken for the July-September 2023 reporting period which resulted in a further 800 applications being excluded.
 For the October-December 2023 reporting period we further removed 35 such applications.
-A system improvement has been deployed reducing the need to repeat this process in future publications.
+Following the deployment of a system improvement, this process is no longer repeated following the December 2023 publication.